hash-insert/wanderlust-server/README.md

-# Wanderlust List Server - Wishlist of Places to travel
+# Wanderlust Server - Wishlist of Places to travel
 - Create a Web Server using Express
 - Create a Country List Object
 ``` javascript